uswds/web-components/README.md

 ## Upgrading to Web Components

 We are releasing these Web Components incrementally with the intent that they can also be added incrementally to existing sites that are currently using USWDS.
-If you are not currently using USWDS or are using a version older USWDS 3, we recommend adopting version 3 in the near term rather than waiting until the full suite of Web Components is production-ready.
+If you are not currently using USWDS or are using a version older than USWDS 3, we recommend adopting version 3 in the near term rather than waiting until the full suite of Web Components is production-ready.

 ## Guiding Principles